theterribletrivium/foodlifecycle/README.md

 **Eat**
 - **Macgyver Mode** - What can I make with what I have in the refrigerator and utensils and cooking tools that i have?
+- **Nutrition Profiler** - Provides generic daily recommended calories and nutrients, can also be customized based on age, weight
 - **Shopping Planner** - What should I buy to maximize for nutrients, for calories, etc.
+- **Suggest Additions** - Analyze your current meal to determine if something should be added i.e. more blueberries for
 -  **Exclusion Filtering** - food exclusions from allergy, dietary restrictions or dislike
 - **Grow Schedule Sync** - What can I expect to use when from "Grow" based on the harvest schedule?
+- **Historical Diet** - Predict possible deficiencies based on historical consumption
 - **Well-Structured Recipes** - include meta like utensils required, time for each step, etc. to make it easier to time things to come out at the same time, and to provide relevant results